Visual analytics

-Visual analytics is an outgrowth of the fields of information visualization and scientific visualization that focuses on analytical reasoning facilitated by interactive visual interfaces.
+Visual analytics is a multidisciplinary science and technology field that emerged from information visualization and scientific visualization.
+It focuses on how analytical reasoning can be facilitated by interactive visual interfaces.

 Overview

 Visual analytics is "the science of analytical reasoning facilitated by interactive visual interfaces."
-It can attack certain problems whose size, complexity, and need for closely coupled human and machine analysis may make them otherwise intractable.
-Visual analytics advances science and technology developments in analytical reasoning, interaction, data transformations and representations for computation and visualization, analytic reporting, and technology transition.
+It can address problems whose size, complexity, and need for closely coupled human and machine analysis may make them otherwise intractable.
+Visual analytics advances scientific and technological development across multiple domains, including analytical reasoning, human–computer interaction, data transformations, visual representation for computation and analysis, analytic reporting, and the transition of new technologies into practice.
 As a research agenda, visual analytics brings together several scientific and technical communities from computer science, information visualization, cognitive and perceptual sciences, interactive design, graphic design, and social sciences.

 Visual analytics integrates new computational and theory-based tools with innovative interactive techniques and visual representations to enable human-information discourse.
 The design of the tools and techniques is based on cognitive, design, and perceptual principles.
 This science of analytical reasoning provides the reasoning framework upon which one can build both strategic and tactical visual analytics technologies for threat analysis, prevention, and response.
-Analytical reasoning is central to the analyst’s task of applying human judgments to reach conclusions from a combination of evidence and assumptions.
+Analytical reasoning is central to the analyst's task of applying human judgments to reach conclusions from a combination of evidence and assumptions.

 Visual analytics has some overlapping goals and techniques with information visualization and scientific visualization.
 There is currently no clear consensus on the boundaries between these fields, but broadly speaking the three areas can be distinguished as follows: